Luxury Train Journeys in Africa

 Dar es Salaam

 The port of Dar es Salaam is Tanzania’s largest city.
 It is also a gateway to the Selous, Zanzibar and to the southern Tanzania coast with their ancient Swahili settlements.
 Dar es Salaam itself is not a pretty city but it does offer an accurate window on to modern African city life.
 Colourful street markets jostle with cars and bicycles and sell anything and everything from curios to everyday items.
-You can stay just up the coast, outside the city.
+Stay slightly north of the city for peace and sea breezes before flying on to Selous, Ruaha, or Zanzibar.

 Why We Love It